Richard Golian

 The end of 2024 is approaching, and I find myself on a train, heading to my hometown to spend the holidays with my family.
 In just a few hours, I’ll be in Banská Bystrica, the place I hold so dearly in my heart.
 As I sit here, I’ve been reflecting on what 2024 has taught me and what challenges await me in 2025.

 When I first considered what 2024 taught me, my mind wandered to the usual contenders: professional missteps, personal struggles, or relationship challenges.
-But none of those compared to the realisation that health—my own health—had been neglected.
+But none of those compared to the realisation that health, my own health, had been neglected.

 Yes, I know what you’re thinking.
 Everyone knows health is important; it’s obvious.
 And to those around me, it probably seemed like I understood this too.
 I’ve often told my colleagues, "Health comes first," whenever they faced an issue.
 But here’s the uncomfortable truth: I didn’t live by my own words.

-In my professional life, I’m quick to act when problems arise—a data discrepancy, a sudden error, or an unresolved issue.
+In my professional life, I’m quick to act when problems arise, a data discrepancy, a sudden error, or an unresolved issue.
 These challenges can frustrate me, but they also motivate me to dive in and fix them immediately.
 Why, then, don’t I respond with the same urgency when it comes to my health?
 Why don’t I pay attention to my body’s signals and take them seriously?

 Continue

-Continue reading
+Continue reading for free

 Summary

-In 2024, I responded with urgency to every professional problem — while ignoring my body's signals.
+In 2024, I responded with urgency to every professional problem, while ignoring my body's signals.
 That disconnect was the year's most significant lesson.
 In 2025, health becomes a project with deliverables, deadlines, and accountability.
 Sleep quality.
 Physical signals.
 Not just a phrase.

 Common questions on this article's topic